 UIDC is the Cow Creek Tribe’s primary economic development engine.
 Under its auspices, the Tribe operates several businesses for the benefit of tribal members, local residents, and the surrounding community.
 UIDC is a federally chartered corporation.
 Each organization listed is a legally separate entity.

 Your premier destination Casino Resort awaits YOU!
 In a recent Business Insider article, the Seven Feathers Casino Resort ranked #10 in the Top 50 Casinos in America, according to data collected by TripAdvisor reviews.
 Check out one of the 1,000 plus slot machines or the variety of table games–there is something for everyone.
 Have dinner or a quick snack at one of the five on-site restaurants.
-Take in a show in the Cabaret Lounge, or check out the monthly headliner entertainment.
+Take in a show at the Cabaret Lounge, or check out the monthly headliner entertainment.
 Relax and unwind in the River Rock Spa or spend a special evening in one of the 298 guestrooms available.
 Prefer something more laid back?
 Visit Seven Feather RV Resort with its 191 RV Spaces.
 It’s all waiting for you at Seven Feathers Casino Resort, just off I-5 at exits 98 and 99.

 The K-Bar Ranches cover over 5,000 acres of Tribal properties, on which are managed over 4,000 head of cattle, large alfalfa and wheat crops, and most recently crops of sugar beets.
 Those who manage these properties cover a wide range of duties that take care of the Tribal lands.
 K-Bar Ranches run 2,500 head of cattle in Douglas County, and another 1,500 head on the ranch in Jackson County.

 Brand new in 2002, located on I-5 at Exit 99 across from the Seven Feathers Hotel & Casino Resort, Seven Feathers Truck and Travel Center is a full-service, modern travel center with amenities for professional drivers, tourists, and travelers, including fuel discounts, tires, a private drivers’ lounge and shower rooms, and a mini-mart with a deli.